 During this challenge, students participate in the largest school based waste-reduction program in history by pledging to carry their drinks and snacks in reusable containers for a week.

-National Green Week 2013 kicks off February 4 - 8, but you can chose any week from Feb.4- April 30 to be your Green Week.
+National Green Week kicks off the first full week in February, but you can choose any week from then until April 30 to be your Green Week.

 Waste Free Snacks Procedures:

 The week prior to your chosen time period: Sign up a group of student green keepers to collect all classroom snack trash and record a total weight.
 By doing so before alerting parents the weigh-in is more accurate.
 In the past, families starting using reusable containers upon learning about the program, causing inaccurate data.
 Please view the weigh-in procedures listed below for details on how to accomplish this simple, yet eye opening task.

 Watch the Fisher Green School Experiment video with students and staff so they can understand and get excited about how the program works.
 (Please note that IXG Green Packs were used at Fisher Elementary School, however they are not a requirement of this program.
 Any reusable containers brought from home can be utilized and are encouraged).
 If you are interested in IXG Green Packs, they are significantly discounted for National Green Week.

 Make sure all teachers are on board as they will need to make sure that only snack trash is collected for the day(s) of your pre-weight measures.
 Educate teachers by emailing this customizable letter to let them know of their role in the program along with the lessons and activities that are available to them.